netanel-haber/kubernetes-express-microservices/README.md

-getting started with docker, docker-compose and microservices using three express servers.
+using kubernetes to orchestrate three express microservices.